Phone Number Extractor

 Supports: US formats: (555) 123-4567, 555-123-4567, 555.123.4567, 5551234567, International: +1 555 123 4567, +1-555-123-4567, 001-555-123-4567, Extensions: 555-123-4567 ext 101, x101.

-How do I extract phone numbers from PDF?
+What's the simplest way to extract phone numbers from PDF?

 Copy text from PDF and paste into extractor.
 For scanned PDFs: Use OCR first to convert to text, then extract.
 Some PDFs have phone numbers as images - these require OCR processing.

-Does it work with international numbers?
+Will it work with international numbers?

 Yes!
 Supports country codes: +1 (US/Canada), +44 (UK), +61 (Australia), +49 (Germany), +33 (France), and 190+ countries.
 Recognizes various international formats and spacing conventions.